 What can cause infertility?

-There are many things that can lead to infertility.
+Many things can lead to infertility.
 In about a third of cases, infertility is due to the male partner alone.
 Another third of cases are the result of issues experienced by the female partner.
 The last third is due to problems encountered by both sexes, or unexplained infertility.

 For men, this inability to conceive can be the result of poor-quality semen (lack of sperm, low sperm count, abnormal shape or motility), problems with the testicles, ejaculation disorders as well as a vasectomy.